 Working with educators, legislators, and business and community leaders, the Council seeks to promote a greater understanding about the importance of these essential disciplines to students' academic achievement and successful preparation for entry into the 21st Century workforce.

-The next meeting of the Governor's STEM Advisory Council will take place on Friday, December 6, 2013 at Microsoft's One Cambridge Center Office.
-The agenda is available for download below.
+The Governor's STEM Advisory Council met on Friday, December 6, 2013 at Microsoft's One Cambridge Center Office.
+The meeting agenda and accompanying presentations are available for download below.

 >> STEM Council Meeting Minutes 3/3/14 (.PDF)